nhtnhanbn/nhtnhanbn.github.io/monash/wired.md

 Ahead of the elections, the Secretary read out a list of prohibited conduct in full, and a motion to approve these passed unanimously.
 The elections were to be conducted using an online platform, a move away from the paper ballots of the original AGM.
 These measures were never needed; the opposition did not show.

-The declared victor for President at the AGM, seconded by outgoing MAC President, won election again.
+The declared victor for President at the AGM, seconded by the outgoing Monash Association of Coding President, won election again.
 They had run a prominent turn-out-the-vote campaign, but they ended up unopposed.
 Likewise, the Vice President.
 So the results ended up the same as the AGM.

 There also needed to be a new General Representative elected after the constitutional amendments, and this election was also unopposed.